Why How We Define “Judgmental” Can Affect Our Experience Of The World

 Judgmental attitude

-Adopting a judgmental attitude is often considered a negative thing.
+Adopting a judgmental attitude is often considered to be inherently negative.
 Because we rarely use this phrase except in its connotation of “judging harshly,” it can make sense that we would want to avoid it.

 We may like or love a person very much, but still see that there are certain times when they adopt a judgmental attitude.
 Examples include a person being very accepting of most people, but having a judgmental attitude when meeting people who aren’t well-dressed, or jumping to conclusions about someone based on their job or social status.